 Neibert completed her undergraduate studies at Albright College, earning a bachelor’s degree in social work in 1995.
 The following year, she graduated from Temple University Advanced Standing Social Work program with a master’s degree in social work.

 Additionally, she holds a number of certificates including a certificate in Trauma Informed Practice from Bryn Mawr University and a certificate in group facilitation from the Department of Human Services Parent Action Network.
-She is a licensed social worker for the states of Pennsylvania and New Jersey.
+She is a licensed social worker for the state of Pennsylvania.